donnjonn/HTML_classifier/README.md

 ```
 This will build a vocabulary based on the attribute data of a certain website (This doesn't have to be the site you want to test, dataset can be chosen in config.py).<br/>
 This might take a while! <br/>
+When this is done cut and paste 'glove.6B.300d.txt' from .vector_cache to the main folder.

 Or you can download a pretrained vocabulary here: